Household Hazardous Waste

 What Can I Do About Household Hazardous Waste?

 - Educate yourself.
 Learn about the products you use in your home, garden, and workshop, and about how waste is managed in your community.
-Tips for disposing of latex paint and unwanted medication are detailed below.
+View tips for disposing of latex paint and unwanted medication.

 - Try to find a non-hazardous or less hazardous substitute.
 For example, baking soda makes a good scouring powder; whole lemon oil and beeswax works well as a furniture polish; cedar shavings and aromatic herbs can replace mothballs.
 Use a plumber's helper or snake to clear clogged drains instead of a caustic drain cleaner.
 In some cases, substitutes may require a little more "elbow grease," but are well worth the effort to protect your health and the environment.

 - Try to select the least hazardous product which will work for you.
 When you buy, buy only what you really need.
 The large economy size often is less economical when you consider disposal of leftovers.

 - Always read and follow all directions and precautions on labels.
 Never mix products unless directed by the label - two really good individual products may react to be less useful, and may even be chemically incompatible, producing toxic fumes, fires or possibly explosion.